northox/dnssec-reverb/README.md

 2. Retrieve your fresh KSK and setup the DS at your registrar

     `dnssec-reverb status example.org`
-    Use the information displayed and use it with your DNSSEC compliant domain registrar.
+    Use the information displayed and setup the Ds record with your DNSSEC compliant domain registrar.

 3. Sign zone using keys generated in step #1